rushabh268/pyVmomi-utilities/README.md

 pyVmomi-Client-samples
 ======================

 Functions using pyVmomi library to manage VMware virtual machines - includes code dealing with distributed switch.

 Functions in the pyVM_funcs.py :

+connect_vc() - Connects to the virtual center and returns a Service Instance object.

 get_obj(content, vimtype, name) - Fetch object from VMware Managed Object Tree based on object name